 That said, most large- or even medium-budged movies nowadays manage to do better with their CGI than this one did.
 When they bring a CGI cat on screen, it looks completely like its fur is made of nylon.

 The worst misuse of CGI is when they actually use it for the closing model-strut.
-Which is why Halle’s hips seem to move rather inhumanly too far from side to side, I believe... that’s not her real ass at all.
+Which is why Halle’s hips seem to move rather inhumanly too far from side to side, I believe... that’s probably not her real ass.

 Still, the movie was better than I was expecting.

 UPDATE: Halle Berry won the Worst Actress Razzie for this role, and actually accepted the award personally, which no previous Worst Actor or Actress winner has done.
 In her acceptance speech, she said “I have so many people to thank, because you don’t win a Razzie without a lot of help from others.”
 She thanked everyone: “Warner Bros... for putting me in a piece of shit godawful movie” — the Razzie crowd cheered big at this point — and Pitof for giving directions on the set in a thick accent that she couldn’t understand, and her manager, to whom she said “Next time, read the script”, and her fellow cast members, of whom she said “In order to give a really bad performance like I did, you have to have a lot of bad actors around you.”
 To make this speech even better, she did the opening part crying her eyes out like she did when getting the Oscar.
 Just because she could.
 (And holding her Oscar in her other hand!)

 Her description of this as a “piece of shit godawful movie” is certainly deserved, but as I’ve said, I don’t think her performance was what made it so, and I’d say the Razzie is not deserved.
 But it’s cool that they awarded it to someone who could truly join into the Razzie spirit.